SunnyJohal/easy-custom-sidebars/README.md

 ## Looking to install this plugin on your site?

+**DO NOT USE IN PRODUCTION**

-This repository is for development of the plugin.
+This repository is for development of a complete rewrite of this plugin.
 If you are looking to install and use this plugin on your WordPress website then please visit the official [Plugin Download Page](https://wordpress.org/support/plugin/easy-custom-sidebars/).

 ## Getting Up and Running